$0 Your Child's Top 5 Education Rights Under NZ Law

 Precise description of the failure.
 Not "they are not supporting my child" but "the Board approved a Learning Support plan on [date] specifying fifteen hours of teacher aide support per week.
 Since [date], the school has provided an average of eight hours per week, confirmed by teacher aide logs I have obtained under the Privacy Act."
 Specificity matters.
 A Ministry officer with a large caseload acts faster on complaints that are clear, documented, and evidently within Ministry jurisdiction.

 The statutory obligations being breached.
 You do not need case law.
 Section 34 of the Education and Training Act 2020 states disabled students have the same rights to receive education as any other student.
-The Human Rights Act 1993 requires reasonable accommodation for disability.
+The Human Rights Act 1993 prohibits disability discrimination in education, subject to the section 60 exceptions.
 Referencing these in plain language signals that you know your rights.

 A specific ask.
 What do you want the Ministry to do?
 Investigate and direct the school to remedy the failure?
 Initiate mediation?
 Review the adequacy of the Learning Support plan?
 A complaint without a requested action is harder to respond to and easier to park.